 One major difference in teaching an online course versus a face-to-face course is the audience.
-While students in a face-to-face course are generally all of similar age and circumstance, those that take online courses tend to be much more varied.
-Below are a list of questions to consider about the audience of your online course, as well as some tips on how to develop your online course so it can work for your diverse audience.
+While students in a face-to-face course are generally of similar age and circumstance, those that take online courses tend to be much more varied.
+Before beginning the design process, take some time to think though who might be taking your course using the resources provided.

-- Be Flexible.
 Take these typical scenarios into consideration when you are planning your course's deadlines, live sessions, and office hours.